“A Difficult Bill” on the Road to a “More Just System” for Juveniles

 “Raising the Age” for Juvenile Court

 While SB 1391 raised the minimum age at which kids could be sent to adult court, a second newly signed bill, SB 439 (also by Sens.
-Mitchell and Lara) will ensure that children under the age of 12 are excluded from prosecution in juvenile court, unless they have committed murder or rape.
+Mitchell and Lara) will ensure that children under the age of 12 are excluded from prosecution in juvenile court, unless they have been accused of murder or rape.

 “I’m pleased the Governor has supported our plan to reform a system that too often punishes children as if they were disposable,” Sen. Mitchell said.
 “Children are not pint-sized adults.
 Instead, they should be cared for with an emphasis on rehabilitation–not warehousing.”